TideIllustrated - The 3-pointer: Three takeaways from Alabama's against Ole Miss

 Similar to his teammates, Bradley couldn't find his range.
 The freshman struggled to take the proverbial lid off of the basket, scoring just three points and missing on all four of his attempts from the floor.
 His putrid start found him on the bench with 13:57 left in the first half and didn't see the floor again until the 8:39 mark.

 The second half was a different story for the Rochester, New York native who scored 11 of his 14 points in the last 20 minutes of play.
-He was a staple at the free-throw line going an effiecent 10-for-12 from the stripe which led the team in the victory.
+He was a staple at the free-throw line going an efficient 10-for-12 from the stripe which led the team to the victory.

+"My teammates helped me stay confident," Bradley said.
+"Charles (Bediako) was big man and gave me a great screens to just get downhill to the basket and get into the line.
+So just my teammates just helped me."